 Dr. Chakraborty joined Flinders University in February 2017.
 His areas of research interest are myopia and refractive error development, visual optics and retinal imaging.
-He uses a range of optical, molecular, and imaging techniques to study various mechanims underlying the development of refractive errors.
+His current work is investigating the role of spectral and temporal features of ambient lighting and circadian rhythms in the pathogenesis of myopia.
+He uses a range of optical, molecular, and imaging techniques to study various mechanisms underlying the development of refractive errors.

 August 2013 - January 2017 - Postdoctoral research fellowship, Department of Ophthalmology, Emory University School of Medicine, Atlanta, USA